Microsoft To Introduce a New Feature In Windows 10 Which Will Allow Users To Block Installation of Desktop Apps

 Looks like he called it. [slashdot.org]

 You mean the Windows Malware Store?
-(Score:2)
+(Score:4, Insightful)

 Wasn't there are article about how the majority, I believe has high as 75% of the Windows Store apps were considered malware?